ceph/ceph/doc/radosgw/s3select.rst

     | As the following query:
     | ``select customer-id from s3Object where age>30 and age<65;``

-    | Currently the whole s3-object must retrieve from OSD via RGW before filtering and extracting data.
+    | Currently the whole s3-object must be retrieved from OSD via RGW before filtering and extracting data.
-    | By "pushing down" the query into OSD, it's possible to save a lot of network and CPU(serialization / deserialization).
+    | By "pushing down" the query into radosgw, it's possible to save a lot of network and CPU(serialization / deserialization).

     | **The bigger the object, and the more accurate the query, the better the performance**.